Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The old system is completely replaced.
 Either by a purchased standard solution (SAP, Salesforce) or by a complete rebuild.

-When it makes sense: The architecture is broken.
-Your business processes have fundamentally changed.
-You need new capabilities that the old system can't provide.
+When this makes sense: The architecture is broken.
+Your business processes have changed fundamentally.
+You need new capabilities the old system cannot provide.

 Option 3: Retention

-When it makes sense: The system is stable.
-There are no major expansion requirements.
-You don't have the budget for migration or rebuild.
+When this makes sense: The system is stable.
+There are no major requirements for expansion.
+You do not have the budget for migration or a rebuild.

 The question is not: What is the best option?
 The question is: What is the best option for you?

 How critical is the system?
 If it fails, does the business stop?
-Then you are risk-averse - prefer migration over rebuild.
+Then you are risk-averse - migration is better than a rebuild.

-How is the architecture?
-Solid base, just old technology?
+What is the architecture like?
+A solid foundation, just old technology?
 Migration.
-Broken architecture with a hundred patches?
-Better replacement.
+A broken architecture with a hundred patches?
+More likely replacement.

 How often do you need new features?
-Frequently new requirements?
-Then the innovation bottleneck is expensive.
-Stable, rarely changing requirements?
+Frequent new requirements?
+Then the innovation backlog is expensive.
+Stable requirements that change rarely?
 Retention can work.

-How does your budget look?
+What does your budget look like?
 Large investment budget?
 Replacement is realistic.
-Small budget, but high pressure?
+Small budget, but high pain?
 Migration is the compromise.

 The Most Common Mistake